 “What’s this,” you say?
 “A board member who fights but never gets any power of voice?”

-As I said to my incomparable friend Helen today, I have infinite empathy, trust, and use for this type of voice in organizations.
+As I said to my friend Helen today, I have infinite empathy, trust, and use for this type of voice in organizations.

 The Strength to Move Forward

 Good leaders know that one of their key responsibilities is to future-proof their organization.
-That means making sure you know who should take up the reigns after you, and who could take them up after that person.
+That means making sure you know who should take up the reins after you, and who could take them up after that person.
 It means knowing that new ideas are how you stay relevant.
 It means knowing that having institutional knowledge isn’t the same as having visionary excellence.

 There’s power in the ability to look the future of your cause (or company, or church) in the eye and say “I’ll help you remember what got us here, but it’s up to you to get us there.”

 The Wisdom to Look Back

 I’ve served in an ex officio capacity on a number of occasions.
 I bring over a decade of knowledge in non-profit service, leadership, and marketing to the table (among some other skills) and I have seen a lot of teams through growth and change.
 I am always delighted to offer that knowledge as a resource, without limits.
 A group mentor for learning leaders.